Dancing robots, avatars teach students about science careers during spring break

 People are also reading…

-Both Ruben Anthony, president and CEO of the Urban League, and Madison Mayor Satya Rhodes-Conway urged participants to consider pursuing STEM (science, technology, engineering and math) careers.
+Both Ruben Anthony, president and CEO of the Urban League, and Madison Mayor Satya Rhodes-Conway urged participants to consider pursuing careers in STEM (science, technology, engineering and math).

 “I think it’s really important to get young people engaged in the STEM fields and this is a fun way to do it,” said Rhodes-Conway.
 “It can be their path to higher education and a career.
 Two of my brothers are in coding and I want to encourage kids to do something they enjoy and that could also be a potential future for them.”